Insurance Plus · Texas Independent Insurance Agency 2626 Cole Ave #300, Dallas, TX 75204 · 214-351-4097

 Older Homes · Prior Claims · Roof Issues · Vacant Property

-High Risk Home Insurance Texas Property Owners Can Review
+High Risk Home Insurance in Texas

 Insurance Plus helps Texas homeowners, landlords, investors, and property owners review coverage options when a home is older, has prior claims, roof concerns, vacancy issues, rental exposure, or other harder-to-place underwriting problems.
+A decline from one company does not always mean every option is closed.

 Serving Texas since 1997 • Licensed independent insurance agency